 VIVUS is a specialty pharmaceutical company with three approved therapies (Qsymia®, PANCREAZE® and STENDRA®/SPEDRATM) and one product candidate in clinical development (VI-0106).
 Qsymia (phentermine and topiramate extended release) is approved by the U.S. Food and Drug Administration ("FDA") for chronic weight management.
 In June 2018, the Company acquired the U.S. and Canadian commercial rights for PANCREAZE (pancrelipase), which is indicated for the treatment of exocrine pancreatic insufficiency due to cystic fibrosis or other conditions.
 STENDRA (avanafil) is approved by FDA for erectile dysfunction ("ED"), and by the European Commission ("EC") under the trade name SPEDRA, for the treatment of ED.
 The Company commercializes Qsymia and PANCREAZE in the U.S. through a specialty sales force supported by an internal commercial team.
-The Company licenses the commercial rights to STENDRA/SPEDRA in the U.S., EU and other countries and to PANCREAZE in Canada on a transitional basis until the Company begins commercializing it on its own, which it expects to do in the third quarter of 2019.
+The Company licenses the commercial rights to STENDRA/SPEDRA in the U.S., EU and other countries.
 VI-0106 (tacrolimus) is in clinical development and is being studied in patients with pulmonary arterial hypertension ("PAH").